neondatabase/website/content/docs/reference/glossary.md

 A Neon component that functions as a multitenant service that accepts and handles connections from clients that use the Postgres protocol.

+## Protected branch

+A designation given to a branch that restricts IP access to the branch to addresses defined in the project's IP allowlist.
+Typically, the protected branch designation is given to a branch or branches that hold production data or sensitive data.
+The protected branch feature is only supported on Neon's [Scale](/docs/introduction/plans#scale) plan.
+For information about how to configure a protected branch, see [Set a branch as protected](#set-a-branch-as-protected).

 ## Publisher

 In the context of logical replication, the publisher is the primary data source where changes occur.
 It's responsible for sending those changes to one or more subscribers.
 A Neon database can act as a publisher in a logical replication setup.
 See [Logical replication](/docs/guides/logical-replication-guide).